-Nguyen Recognized with College’s 2021 Award for Excellence
+Nguyen Recognized with University’s 2021 Award for Excellence

-Congratulations to Dzung Nguyen who’s won the Engineering Award of Excellence and was recognized along with two other outstanding ECE staff members at the annual Awards for Excellence ceremony.
+Congratulations to Dzung Nguyen who’s won the University Award of Excellence and was recognized along with two other outstanding ECE staff members at the College level as well.

 “Dzung created protocols that have enabled the safe use of the MakerSpaces for senior design and other courses with hybrid or face-to-face formats.
 His effective management of the MakerSpaces during the very unusual circumstances of the past year has significantly enhanced the experiences and opportunities for our students.”

 In the middle of March 2020, everyone was told to go home and work remotely — but this only lasted a couple of weeks for Nguyen.
 Starting April 1, 2020, he was back at work, and after a couple of weeks, was working onsite full time — and has been throughout the pandemic.

 Dzung manages the ECE MakerSpace not only for ECE students but for engineering students across the campus, and during the last weeks of March, there was a public outcry for PPE materials that could be used in the hospitals and clinics as their supplies had been quickly overwhelmed.
 It was discovered that 3D printers could make critical components in homemade masks and Dzung volunteered to come back onsite to use the MakerSpace’s printers to start meeting this need.
 Over the next 5 weeks, Dzung created 210 complete face shields for local hospitals/clinics and parts for another 100 which we provided to other PPE efforts on campus.
 He even repaired malfunctioning electronics on Controlled Air Purifying Respirator (CAPR) respiratory protection equipment for the UNC Rex Hospital.